TIBCOSoftware/fabrician-apache-httpd-enabler/README.md

 Runtime Grid Library
 --------------------------------------
 The Enabler Runtime Grid Library is created by building the maven project.
+The build depends on the SilverFabricSDK jar file that is distributed with TIBCO Silver Fabric.
+The SilverFabricSDK.jar file needs to be referenced in the maven pom.xml or it can be placed in the project root directory.
 ```bash
 mvn package
 ```